JeanHuguesRobert/StructEnv/README.md

     3.2.
 Key Formatting

         Keys MUST follow these rules:
-        - Underscores (_) are used for nesting by default
+        - Dots (.) are used for nesting using the "dot" plugin.
-        - When a dot (.) appears in any key, dots become the nesting separator
-        - Keys MUST use UndUni encoding for special characters
-        - Dash (-) characters can be represented using _o_ or _s_
-        sequences
+        - A different separator is possible using the "nesting" plugin.
+        - Keys encoding defaults to Utf8 unless some plugin changes that like the "friendly" plugin does.

     3.3.
 UndUni Encoding

+        When the "friendly" plugin is enabled, the encoding of the keys changes into the UndUni encoding that is defined here.

-        The UndUni encoding scheme ensures safe representation of special characters in key names:
+        The UndUni encoding scheme ensures safe representation of special characters in key names, it's readble too:

         - Regular alphanumeric characters (0-9, a-z, A-Z) and dots (.) remain unchanged